SamiPerttu/fundsp/README.md

 Implicit cycle prevention means that the built structures are always computationally efficient in the dataflow sense.
 All reuse of computed data takes place locally, inside combinators and components.

-There are three main ways to structure the reuse of signals in `fundsp` graph notation:
+There are two main ways to structure the reuse of signals in `fundsp` graph notation:
-*branching*, *busing* and *cascading*.
-All three are exposed as fundamental operators, guiding toward efficient structuring of computation.
+*branching* and *busing*.
+Both are exposed as fundamental operators, guiding toward efficient structuring of computation.
 Dataflow concerns are thus explicated in the graph notation itself.